 Okay.
-Let’s get all cultural and talk about 31 de agosto in San Sebastian.
+Let’s get all cultural and talk about 31 de Agosto in San Sebastian, a lovely city between Bilbao and the French border.
 You’ll most likely have no idea what I’m talking about or why August 31 is even a holiday.
 I was completely surprised myself to stumble upon this random historic celebration.

 First of all, San Sebastian was a light-bulb moment in my trip planning.
 Rather than spend extra days in Bilbao, why not try San Sebastian?
 Neither Lisa nor I had visited the city we’d both heard so many good things about.
 Luckily, Lisa was game immediately so I booked us an Airbnb apartment for two nights.

 After arriving to our apartment and walking around, I could see why people rave about Donostia.
 The quaint seaside charm and the long paseo (paved path along the beach) were picturesque.
 The skyline has an old-world European look with its cathedrals and government building (Casa Consistorial).
 We spent a lot of time walking from Playa de Ondarreta, a beach on the west side of the city, toward the Parte Vieja (old part) of the city.
 We explored the pintxo alleys, tried txacoli, and wandered the narrow streets.

 On the morning of August 31, we ventured out to walk around the city in the morning before relaxing on the beach in the afternoon.
 My first clue that the day would be a little odd was seeing a man in an old-fashioned uniform serenely looking out at the ocean.
 Interesting choice of clothing, sir.